 The grant covers a period of one week to three months in residence and provides a stipend up to $5,000.
 A time frame for fulfilling the grant requirements will be established in consultation with the director of the New Netherland Research Center (NNRC).
 No housing, travel funds, or health insurance are provided.
 Applications are due by February 15.

 Scholars beyond the undergraduate level and actively working on a thesis, dissertation, or scholarly article are invited to apply.
-Research must be conducted at the New Netherland Research Center, New York State Library, and the New York State Archives, Albany, NY, in the field of New Netherland history and the Dutch Atlantic world, using the Records of New Netherland.
+Research must be conducted at the New Netherland Research Center, New York State Library, and the New York State Archives, Albany, NY, in the field of New Netherland history and the Dutch Atlantic world, using the records of New Netherland.
 Candidates must indicate their research topic in their application.
 Genealogical research topics are excluded.
-The applicant should have a working knowledge of contemporary and seventeenth-century Dutch.
+Preference will be given to applicants with a working knowledge of contemporary and seventeenth-century Dutch.

 Applications must consist of a curriculum vita, two letters of recommendation, and a cover letter outlining the research topic and work plan.
 Applications may be sent to email@example.com.
-Please use Student Scholar Grant as subject!
-Or they may be submitted to the Grants Committee, New Netherland Institute, P.O.
-Box 2536, ESP Station, Albany, NY 12220-0536.
+Please use Student Scholar Grant as subject.

 Using the resources of the NNRC, along with Dutch colonial documents in the collections of the New York State Library and Archives, student scholars have conducted research on a wide range of topics: